LCOGT/banzai/docs/pylcogt/index.rst

 is only required for Sinsitros.
 This is currently done by the preprocessor.

+Trim
+====
+After the overscan is subracted, the bias, dark, flat-field, and science images are trimmed based on the TRIMSEC header keyword.

 Master Bias Creation
 ====================
 For all instruments, we take many full-frame bias exposures every afternoon and morning.
 The afternoon and morning sets